hark130/keen-risk/slides_raw/RF-05_03-Digital_Modulation.rst

 .. note::

-	Every(?) other modulation scheme falls into one, or more, of these bins.
+	Many other modulation scheme falls into one, or more, of these bins.
+	However, there are exceptions (e.g., PPM which is part of the pulse modulation family)

 ----